e18e/e18e/docs/guide/cleanup.md

 Or if you do not have time to tackle it yourself, it is possible someone else can follow your findings.

+Feel free to also attach a package report using [DevMiner's package-size-calculator](https://github.com/TheDevMinerTV/package-size-calculator) to the issue, to give an overview over the package's size and the changes you are proposing.

 ### Fixes

 We've now identified some dependency which introduces performance problems.